joaomacedx/Bancocpp/README.md

 # Bancocpp
-Usin the concept of a Bank, to understand the paradigms of object-oriented programming, through the C++ language.
+Using the concept of a Bank, to understand the paradigms of object-oriented programming, through the C++ language.